-Collect Funds for Class Reunions
+Collect Money for a Class Reunion

 Has it really been 10 years already?
 Whether you're planning the 10th, 20th, or 50th reunion, someone has to organize the money.
 PayIt2 gives your class one link to pay so the reunion committee can focus on finding the perfect venue.

-What Class Reunions Cost to Plan
+Start a Class Reunion CampaignWhat Class Reunions Cost to Plan

 A class reunion for 50 to 100 attendees typically costs $3,000 to $10,000 depending on venue and format.
 A casual barbecue or brewery event runs $30 to $60 per person.
 A formal dinner at a restaurant or event space costs $50 to $100 per person.
 Add a DJ, photo booth, printed name tags, a memory table, and decorations, and per-person costs rise to $75 to $150.